FISHMANPET/FISHMANPET.github.io/_posts/2020-05-19-what-is-automation.md

 It was lots of hard manual labor, and the tractor revolutionized that.
 But the tractor didn't automate farming, it _mechanized_ it.

+Nevertheless,

 Likewise, the person working the help desk and writing a script to make their job easier hasn't fully automated that task, but they have mechanized it.
 I don't make this distinction because I think mechanization is less important than automation.
 In fact it's vitally important, if for no other reason it's the first step to automation.

 As someone with a background in ops, rather than dev, I think my perspective on automation is a little different from the conventional devops wisdom.
-Ironically, whereas the dev-focused devops definition seems concerned with automating infrastructure (in service of the apps), my ops perspective is that I'm interested in automating the business process.
+Ironically, whereas the dev-focused devops definition seems concerned with automating infrastructure (in service of the apps), my ops perspective is that I'm interested in automating the business process, which usually means consuming those apps.